The Hector Berlioz Website

 […] I am still not very well.
 Nevertheless a trip I have just made to Bordeaux seems to have reinvigorated me a little.
 I had been invited to conduct some of my works in a Festival; everything went perfectly, the superb theatre was full to overflowing.
 I was applauded, called back, presented with a crown of gold and foliage, a banquet was held; in short I was fêted in every possible way, and the performance was very fine. […]

-All the pictures displayed below have been scanned from early 20th-century postcards in our own collection. © Monir Tayeb and Michel Austin.
+All the pictures displayed below have been scanned from early 20th-century postcards in our collection. © Monir Tayeb and Michel Austin.
 All rights of reproduction reserved.

 The Grand Théâtre of Bordeaux